Tribe-Turing/FE_Tribe/README.md

 Tribe is here to fix that.

 Tribe is a location-based friendship exploration app that uses technology to connect lonely people based on their interest compatibility.
+Unlike other social media platforms--which are known to increase feelings of isolation and anxiety--Tribe emphasizes the creation of interest-based communities and natural conversations instead of the posting of over-curated images in shallow news feeds.

+The details of the Alpha release of Tribe can be found below.

 # Deployment
 - The application was deployed using [Heroku](https://www.heroku.com/).